Hofer's metric in compact Lie groups

 \subsubsection{Norming functionals as Borel measures}

 Let $X$ be a compact Hausdorff topological space and let $C(X)$ be the continuous real valued functions on $X$.
-Endow $C(X)/\R\bone$ with (twice) the quotient $L^\infty$ norm (the factor $2$ is there to be consistent with (\ref{generhofernorm})).
+Endow $C(X)/\R\bone$ with (twice) the quotient $L^\infty$ norm (the factor $2$ is there to be consistent with formula (\ref{generhofernorm}) of the definition of generalized Hofer norm).
 By Riesz-Markov's theorem, its dual space can be identified with the regular finite Borel signed measures in $X$ such that $\mu(X)=0$ (that is because the identification $\mu\mapsto \varphi_\mu$ is given by integration $\varphi_\mu(f)=\int_X fd\mu$, and we require that $\varphi_\mu(\bone)=0$).
 The norm of $\varphi_\mu$ is given by the total variation of $\mu$, therefore unit norm functionals are characterized by having total variation equal to \textit{two}.
-From here it is immediate the following characterization:
+The following characterization of norming functionals follows:

 \begin{rem} For $f\in C(X)/\R\bone$ different from zero, its norming functionals are given by $\varphi=\mu^+-\mu^-$, where $\mu^+$ and $\mu^-$ are probability measures in $X$, supported in $\argmax(f)$ and $\argmin(f)$ respectively.
 Since the extreme points of the probability measures are the Dirac measures, the maximal faces are given by norming functionals $\varphi=\delta^+-\delta^-$, with delta measures $\delta^+,\delta^-$ supported in $x^+,x^-\in X$ respectively. \end{rem}